 Key limitations perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam.
-To allow maximum legibility when designing a fax, the content is placed in a white box with a black stroke and the text is C0 M0 Y0 K100.

 The data in this box is from an observational study.
 It should be interpreted cautiously as it is not a randomized controlled trial or in the Product Monograph.